 79 Bondi Road, Bondi

-Calling Bondi home is the shoe artisans over at Australian footwear brand, Mere.
+Calling Bondi home are the shoe artisans over at Australian footwear brand, Mere.
 Their motive is simple: To keep footwear pure through art, passion, and quality.
 As such, their shoes are more than just vehicles for your feet.
 Each pair snubs automation for hand-made goodness and wears the label with pride through their selection of immaculately crafted leather shoes.
 Foot art?
 Believe it.

 450 George Street, Strand Arcade

 Aquila is a store that can do no wrong.
 Although they have expanded into other realms of menswear, their heart and soul still remains strong in their diverse range of quality shoes on offer.
 Aquila is a good solution or those who don’t want to spend a fortune, and their selection is large enough that you’ll find the perfect pair of shoes whether it be for work or play.
-However due to their lower price point, you’ll need to put in a little more extra love and care into maintaining the shoe.
+However, due to their lower price point, you’ll need to put in a little more extra love and care into maintaining the shoe.
 They have several locations throughout Sydney along with an online store.

 500 George Street, The Galeries

 Hailing all the way from Chicago in 1892, Florsheim has today flourished into a fully-fledged shoe store spanning the globe.
 What they offer today is still consistent with the morals that have stood for over a hundred years: Shoes with a combination of style, comfort and high-quality workmanship.
-As such Florsheim stock everything from high-quality Italian made dress shoes and loafers right down to the more affordable stuff.
+As such, Florsheim stock everything from high-quality Italian made dress shoes and loafers right down to the more affordable stuff.